ma-ji/amgps/_pages/assignments.md

 You can share learning plans with others.
 You can even assemble learning groups.
 But this is NOT a group assignment, and you will be assessed individually.

-_The draft proposal is due on xxx; final version is due on xxx.
-You cannot substantially revise your proposal to lower the requirements after it is finalized._
+_You cannot substantially revise your proposal to lower the requirements after it is finalized._

 <br>

-## 3.2 Completion (15 points)
+## 3.2 Completion

 You will assess your own performance using the evaluation plan you proposed.